Thorazine/hack/readme.md

+## Introduction
+This is a personal content management system I use for clients.
+Feel free to try it, but don't expect support.

 ## Requirements

 - SSL (on every server that is not localhost)
 - Mail capabilities
 - Npm
-- Laravel 5.3 or higher install, preferably a clean install
+- Laravel 5.4.14 or higher install, preferably a clean install

 ## Installing Hack